Mamluk Sultanate: Art

 Mamluk decorative arts—especially enameled and gilded glass, inlaid metalwork, woodwork, and textiles—were prized around the Mediterranean as well as in Europe, where they had a profound impact on local production.
 Mamluk glassware influenced the Venetian glass industry.
 Trade with Iran, India, and China was even more extensive, turning Mamluk cities into centers of both trade and consumption.
-Imported luxury goods from the East sometimes influenced local artistic vocabularies, as exemplified by the incorporation of Chinese motifs into both objects and architecture.The Mamluks themselves, as former slaves who rose through the ranks by their own efforts, were status-conscious patrons who commissioned luxury objects marked with emblems of their ownership.
-Architecture was the most significant form of Mamluk patronage and numerous artistic objects were commissioned to furnish Mamluk religious buildings, such as glass lamps, Qur'an manuscripts, brass candlesticks, and wooden minbars.
+Imported luxury goods from the East sometimes influenced local artistic vocabularies, as exemplified by the incorporation of Chinese motifs into both objects and architecture.
+The Mamluks themselves, as former slaves who rose through the ranks by their own efforts, were status-conscious patrons who commissioned luxury objects marked with emblems of their ownership.
+Architecture was the most significant form of Mamluk patronage, and numerous artistic objects were commissioned to furnish Mamluk religious buildings, such as glass lamps, Qur'an manuscripts, brass candlesticks, and wooden minbars.
 Decorative motifs in one art form were often applied in other art forms, including architecture.

-Patronage varied over time, but the two high points of the arts were the reigns of al-Nasir Muhammad and of Qaitbay.
+Patronage varied over time, but the two high points of the arts were the reigns of al-Nasir Muhammad and Qaitbay.
 Some art forms also varied in importance over time.
 For example, enameled glassware was a prominent industry during the first half of the Mamluk period but declined significantly in the 15th century.
 Most of the surviving examples of carpets, by contrast, date from the end of the Mamluk period.
 Ceramic production was relatively less important overall, in part because Chinese porcelains were widely available.